History of United Kingdom–United States relations

-The relationship between the United Kingdom and the United States has seen the former go from being the colonial settler and ruler of the latter until the late 18h century, to becoming major partners during the World Wars.
-After the mid-20th century, a Special Relationship was struck up, with the United Kingdom also surrendering its lead in world affairs to the United States.
+The relationship between the United Kingdom and the United States has seen the former go from being the colonial ruler of the latter until the late 18th century, to becoming major partners during the World Wars.
+After the mid-20th century, a Special Relationship was struck up, with the United Kingdom also ceding its lead in world affairs to the United States.

 Post-Columbian era

 Origins

 The Mayflower transported the Pilgrims to the New World in 1620, as depicted in William Halsall's The Mayflower in Plymouth Sound, 1882.

 After several failed attempts, the first permanent English settlement in mainland North America was established in 1607 at Jamestown in the Virginia.
 In 1630 the Puritans established the Massachusetts Bay Colony; they emphasised not only pure religiosity, but also education and entrepreneurship.

 Smaller colonies followed in Province of Maine (1622), Province of Maryland (1632), Colony of Rhode Island and Providence Plantations (1636) and Connecticut Colony (1636).
 Later came the founding of Province of Carolina (1663) (divided in 1729 into the Province of North Carolina and the Province of South Carolina).
 The Province of New Hampshire was founded in 1691.
 Finally came the Province of Georgia in 1732 founded by James Oglethorpe.
 The British created the Province of New York from the conquered Dutch colony of New Netherland.
 In 1674, the Province of New Jersey was split off from New York.
 In 1681 William Penn founded the Quaker colony Province of Pennsylvania.
 Each colony reported separately to London.